kittichanr/react-social-media-server/README.md

 !! warning for my self
-   - don't forget change ip SOCIAL-MEDIA-APP to 0.0.0.0 for access data
+   - don't forget change ip SOCIAL-MEDIA-APP to 0.0.0.0 for access data in heroku server
-   - start server heruko for test this project